hongda-oo/computer-quiz-game/README.md

 - Error handling (including division by zero)
 - A clean menu interface
 - Option to perform multiple calculations in a loop

+9.Turtle Race (turtle_race.py)
+A graphical turtle race game built with Python's `turtle` module.
+Multiple colored turtles race across the screen with random speeds, and the player can bet on which color will win.